DXHeroes/dx-scanner/README.md

 Add ```dxscannerrc.*``` config file to change default configuration.
 It can be a ```.json```, ```.yml``` even dotfile!

 **Practices**
-You can switch off practices you don't want to scan.
+You can switch off practices you don't want to scan or change its impact.
 Use the id of the practice.

 Possible impact:
 ```